nandiheath/peertube-rpi-setup/README.md

 cd production

+## setup the host name
+sed -i 's/rpi1.tvhk.network/[yourhost]/g' .env

 # Run without daemon to make sure everything is OK

 docker-compose up
 # docker-compose up -d

+# and now it is listening on 80/443 with the hostname, add a A record pointing to your machine
 ```

 ## FAQ